tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 A *documentation project* is any work that typically has associated business documents, design documents, or other requirements documents with it, along with a product manager who is defining a large scope of work and a team implementing some feature or product.
 Projects usually have a release as part of their timeline.

 Sometimes smaller efforts can be grouped under larger projects.
 For example, a project might include a lot of sub-projects released at different timelines, but the larger effort overall is managed by a PM.
-(Later on in the process, I'll describe why it's essential to break these larger projects down into smaller tasks.0
+(Later on in the process, I'll describe why it's essential to break these larger projects down into smaller tasks.)

 Doc work that isn't associated with a project can be referred to as a "small documentation request."
 Small requests can usually be made in a few days or less.
 Some examples of small requests would be to remove an outdated paragraph, update availability information for a product, review a contributor's updates, publish an SDK minor version with release notes, etc. These small tasks aren't listed on your documentation project planning spreadsheet.
+(I go into detail about managing [small documentation requests here](docapis_managing_small_doc_requests.html).)

 What about extensive doc efforts that might take 1-2 weeks but which aren't part of any larger project?
-In these cases, you're essentially managing the project yourself, and I would recommend adding it to your project spreadsheet.
-If you need a more definitive separate between projects and small doc requests, maybe consider a project any effort requiring more than a week of work.
+In these cases, you're essentially managing the project yourself, and I would recommend adding it to your documentation project spreadsheet.
+If you need a more definitive separation between projects and small doc requests, maybe consider defining a project as any effort requiring more than a week of work.

 The converse scenario might also apply: documentation needed as part of a project but which only takes 1-2 days.
-In that case, I would still list it as a project because projects have different rhythms and workflows &mdash; there are often multiple phases (beta, general availability, fast-follows), as well as multiple iterations as teams evolve product designs based on customer feedback (the hallmark of agile).
+In that case, I would still list the effort as a project because projects have different rhythms and workflows &mdash; there are often multiple phases (internal, beta, general availability, fast-follows), as well as multiple iterations as teams evolve product designs based on customer feedback.
 You might have to rewrite the topics three or four different times as part of the development churn.
 As a result, what might initially begin as a small amount of work can turn into a much larger work.

 When do you sit down and identify all the projects?
 Who reaches out and contacts the different teams and finds their roadmaps and tracks what's coming and so on?
 You could designate a doc lead for this.
 However, it might be better to designate different writers who are specialized in different areas to do the information collection work.
-In an example doc team, you might have 5 writers, each of whom is embedded with 2-3 teams in different areas of the org.
+For example, suppose a documentation team has 5 writers, each of whom is embedded with 2-3 teams in different areas of the org.
 Writer 1 might be assigned to projects in Group A, Writer 2 might be assigned to projects in Group B, and so on.

-This specialization not only lets tech writers become SMEs in that area of the business but builds rapport with the leaders in that group.
+This specialization not only lets tech writers become SMEs in these areas of the business but builds rapport with the leaders in that group.
 As such, it makes sense for these embedded writers to interface with the leaders in the group around roadmaps.
 If a doc lead instead performs this function, the analogy becomes more like a waiter (doc lead) interfacing with the customers at tables and then handing orders to cooks (tech writers), who remain isolated from the customers at tables.
-Instead, if each writer interfaces with customers to gather up the orders, chances are this interaction will build a stronger rapport and relationship with the teams, which will serve the documentation efforts more in the long run (such as when you ask for doc reviews).
+Instead, if each writer interfaces with customers to gather up the orders, chances are this interaction will build a stronger rapport and relationship with the teams, which will serve the documentation efforts more in the long run (such as when you ask for doc reviews or other information).
 In short, all writers should be scouts to identify the projects in their respective domains.

 To enforce these efforts on a regular basis, doc teams should gather bi-weekly for a "Documentation Planning" meeting where they specifically review the various roadmaps of the teams they support.
 If multiple people are invited to the meeting, you're more likely to keep it going.
-During the project planning, you list out projects onto a documentation planning spreadsheet.
+During the project planning, list out projects onto a documentation planning spreadsheet.

 If you're not part of a doc team but are fully embedded with a product team as a solo writer, you can still perform the same function but might need to drive the whole process yourself.
 Solo writers often support many different disconnected teams within an organization as well.